Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays

 On the other hand, indirect signatures of pairing or stripe formation can be obtained from $g^{(2)}$~correlation functions.
 Moreover, the tunability of our model may give a new perspective on the nature of the ground state.
 In particular, tuning the magnetic or hole-hole interaction~$V$ can (un)favour pairing, which manifests in the hole-hole distance.
 Moreover, at finite doping we speculate that the phase diagram -- similar to its fermionic counterpart -- hosts instabilities towards incommensurate charge and spin ordered phases of matter.
 Hence, the formation (or absence) of stripes at finite doping with its correlation between density and spin domain walls can be investigated from state-dependent snapshots.

 Lastly, we suggest to probe spin and charge transport by time-evolving an initial product state, e.g.\,a charge-density wave~\cite{Brown2019_Transport}.
+The control of atoms on the single-particle level in tweezer arrays~\cite{Chen2023} naturally suggests to apply quench protocols to an initial product state.
 Studying transport properties in $2$D~$t$\,--\,$J$~models with long-range interactions and at finite doping could give important insights into exotic phases of matter with potential connections to strange metallicity.

-\textbf{Discussion \& Outlook.---}We have introduced a new class of models, where AFM interactions are combined with bosonic hole dopants in 2D.
+\textbf{Discussion \& Outlook.---}We have studied a class of models, where AFM interactions are combined with bosonic hole dopants in 2D.
 Our proposed model is of particular interest due to the prospect of near-term realizations in analog quantum simulation experiments.
 While we have predominantly discussed schemes for analog quantum simulation, we also envisage future applications in hybrid digital-analog platforms~\cite{GonzalezCuadra2023}, where fast physical tunneling of bosonic or fermionic (Rydberg) atoms can be realized.
+Further, extensions in other 3-manifolds of circular Rydberg states may be possible~\cite{Kruckenhauser2022}.

-We demonstrated the relevance for strongly correlated materials and potential connections to high-$T_c$ superconductivity using state-of-the-art numerical techniques; this motivates future theoretical, numerical and experimental studies of bosonic, AFM $t$\,--\,$J$~models.
+We demonstrated the relevance for strongly correlated materials and potential connections to high-$T_c$ superconductivity using state-of-the-art numerical techniques; this motivates future theoretical, numerical and experimental studies of bosonic AFM $t$\,--\,$J$~models.
 Additionally, the precise tunability of our proposed model opens exciting new avenues to explore pairing mechanisms and collective phases of doped Mott insulators~\cite{Lee2006}.
 For example, via tuning the hole-hole interaction to realize a hole binding-unbinding transition.
 Lastly, the experimental building block could enable the realization of more elaborate strongly-correlated systems, e.g. non-Abelian lattice gauge theories~\cite{HalimehHomeier2023}.